We are developing therapies to treat all patients with lysosomal storage disorders (LSDs).

 Lysosomal storage disorders (LSDs) are a family of approximately 50 rare, genetic, and life-threatening diseases characterized by a deficiency in a specific lysosomal enzyme.
 LSDs are caused by DNA mutations that prevent an individual’s body from making critical enzymes that break down and recycle certain natural cellular products within lysosomes.
-This leads to a buildup of substances such as lipids, carbohydrates, and proteins within cells’ lysosomal compartments.
-Approximately 50 LSDs have been identified; each is caused by one or more deficiencies in an enzyme involved in the metabolism of cholesterol, lipids, carbohydrates, or proteins.
+These disorders cause a buildup of substances such as lipids, carbohydrates, and proteins within cells’ lysosomal compartments, leading to problems that have significant systemic impact and can cause high morbidity and mortality.

 Collectively, LSDs affect approximately one in every 5,000 live births worldwide, but the prevalence of each of the individual diseases is significantly lower, with some being as rare as one in 4.2 million live births.
 However, the prevalence of LSDs may be higher than originally thought; recent advances in diagnostics may lead to the identification of additional patients.

 LSDs, which can present in infancy, childhood, as well adulthood, are progressive, and represent significant burden for patients, their families, and the healthcare systems.
 Currently, there are no known cures for these disorders.
 Enzyme replacement therapy (ERT) is the most common treatment approach.